PaulSolt/IGME-340-2018-Spring/Project 2 - App Store.md

 * Working Prototype #1 due start of class Tuesday 4/10 (week 12) - post to mycourses dropbox - install on iOS hardware and bring to class.
 15% of off your final project 3 grade if not done.
 * Working Prototype #2 due start of class Tuesday 4/17 (week 13) - post to mycourses dropbox - install on iOS hardware and bring to class.
 15% deduction from final project 3 grade if not done.
 * Final Version Due Finals Week during the scheduled final exam time (Thursday) - post to mycourses dropbox with your documentation * install on iOS hardware and bring to class.
 Late submissions will not be accepted.

-** If you borrowed an iOS device from IGM, you must return it at the time of our final meeting - and don't forget the cable. **
+	* **IMPORTANT**: If you borrowed an iOS device from IGM, you must return it at the time of our final meeting - and don't forget the cable.
+		* You will get an incomplete grade until this is turned in, or resolved with the IGM department.

 ## Resources ##